 Lit_cast Slovakia with Julia Sherwood

-n.b.
-Author Michal Hvorecký is hosting a similar podcast in German entitled LIT_CAST Slowakei, available via the Literary Information Center website.
+A similar podcast in German entitled LIT_CAST Slowakei is available via the Literary Information Center website.

 Episode 1